Contadora Island: Tourism

 Contadora is a growing tourist destination known for its remote location and secluded beaches.
 There are two main hotels on the island, Villa Romanica and Perla Real (A large hotel named The Point still exists on the North Side of the island but this has since closed for business).
 However, most tourists tend to stay at the villas for rent at the northeast side of the island due to their privacy and access to a private beach.
 There are also several local restaurants that cater to all types of food.
-Restaurante Geraldo's offers Italian as well as Casa Tortuga; however, places such as the Restaurante Clarita offer more local Latin American cuisine.
-The main boulevard on the northeast side of the island, next to the small stretch of runway for the incoming airplane, lay several tourist shops that offer local jewelry and souvenirs as well as boating, scuba diving, and snorkeling tours.
+The main boulevard on the northeast side of the island, next to the small stretch of runway for the incoming airplane, lay several tourist shops that offer local jewelry and souvenirs as well as a visitor center that rents golf carts to explore the island.

+It is possible to book a day pass to Contadora Island on Playa Larga or Playa Cacique.
+Those who prefer to explore the island can do so on foot, bicycle, golf cart, scooter, ATV or by taxi.
+It is also possible to go snorkeling on this island that has plenty of rock and coral formations which are home to all kinds of fish.
+Snorkeling tours can take you to visit other islands nearby.
+There is also a dive center on Contadora Island for those who want to get certified by PADI.
+Divers can go on a dive to sites which are about 15 minutes away from the island.
+The Pearl Islands is also a world renowned fishing destination.
+It is possible to catch sailfish, wahoo, blue marlin, tuba, dolphinfish (often called dorado or mahi mahi), grouper, amberjack, rooster fish and more.
+Whales come to the Pearl Islands from June through October.
+Whale watching tours start from Panama City or Contadora Island.

 The island has also hosted three showings of the TV show Survivor and many of the crew members and directors stayed on the island during filming.

 Geography

-Contador houses several beaches, including Playa Larga, Playa Galeón, Playa Canoa, Playa Caracol, Playa Lucas, Playa Roca, Playa Camarón, Playa Cacique, and Playa de las Suecas.
+Contadora houses several beaches, including Playa Larga, Playa Galeón, Playa Canoa, Playa Caracol, Playa Lucas, Playa Roca, Playa Camarón, Playa Cacique, and Playa de las Suecas.
 All of the beaches house white sands and turquoise waters reminiscent of the Caribbean.
 Ample coral reefs litter the ocean and sea life such as clown fish, angel fish, butterfly fish, red snapper, mahi-mahi, parrot fish, stingrays, and nurse sharks.
 The island is devoid of mountains, though small hills make for relatively steep roads on the northeast side of the island.
 Due to that, tourists often choose to travel around the island via motorcycle, golf cart, or scooter.
-Contadora’s main water source comes from a small lake at the northwest of the island called el Largo.
+Contadora's main water source comes from a small lake at the northwest of the island called el Largo.
 Rainforest makes up most of the islands mass, and within everything from iguanas, to geckos, to monkeys, to snakes, to non-indigenous deer live.